sciccolella/reSASC/README.md

 - `--show-support`: show the _mutation support_ of each node.
 - `--collapse-support THRESHOLD`: if the support of a node _x_ is lower than the specified `THRESHOLD`, then _x_ is merged with its parent.
 This operation is performed in a bottom-up fashion starting from the leaves.
 - `--show-color`: if this flag is used, the nodes will be colored using a gradient scale from red to green based on the support.
-- `--sep STRING`: if this option is used the labels on the nodes will be separetad by `STRING`.
+- `--sep STRING`: if this option is used the labels on the nodes will be separated by `STRING`.
 Default is `,`.

 **Output**